 This work applies methods from Nielsen's 2007 article \cite{N2007} to show that each friend of 10 has at least 10 nonidentical prime factors.

-This is a formal write-up of results to be presented in a talk at the Southern Africa Mathematical Sciences Association Conference 2023, to be held at the University of Pretoria, Pretoria, South Africa, in November 2023.
+This is a formal write-up of results presented in a talk at the Southern Africa Mathematical Sciences Association Conference 2023, held at the University of Pretoria, Pretoria, South Africa, in November 2023.